mweel1/usa_high_level/grants/personal-profile/v2/index.md

 All your personal bills will be stored in your personal profile, with:

-- Date due
+- Date Due
 - Amount
 - Link to make payments
-- Payee Identification ID

-All bills must have an API to accept a payment with a Payee Identification ID, and a card transaction Id.

-3rd Party Applications can be added to your bills to automatically pay them.
+- A flag set if auto-pay is on or off
+- A link to setup auto pay on and off

 ## Accounts Payable